cloudmesh-book/book-latex-2018/section/os/ubuntu-usb-osx.md

 	sudo apt-get update

-Add univers to the window for application updates
+Add universe to the window for application updates

 see https://help.ubuntu.com/community/Repositories/Ubuntu